secretnodes/cookbook/README.md

 If the command returns a permission error, then reboot your machine and try again from step 3.

-# Prepare and launch your Ethereum Kovan Full Node
+# Prepare your Ethereum Kovan Node
 Note: Running a Full Kovan ETH node is a requirement to run an Enigma Secret Node.

 To prepare and launch your ETH Kovan Full node, simply run the following command.